- May 16, 2018

 Contact A Southern California Personal Injury Attorney Now

 If you are in a car accident with an Uber driver, you may have serious injuries that are causing you pain and suffering and time off work.
+It’s crucial to consult with an experienced car accident lawyer to understand your rights and potential compensation.
 If so, you could have a right to be compensated for your losses.
-Neale & Fhima has many years of experience holding reckless drivers accountable for their actions.
+Neale & Fhima has many years of experience acting as a distracted driving crash lawyer, holding reckless drivers accountable for their actions.
 If you have been injured by a reckless Uber driver or any driver, please contact our law offices — serving Los Angeles and Orange counties — for a complimentary consultation.